-Christmas for the Soul
+Christmas For Your Soul

-untitledIt’s almost Christmas.
+It’s almost Christmas.
 Some of you have a decorated home already.
-As you stay faithful to our Savior during this season, it’s important to remember, Jesus has shown us how to respond to the hard things.
+As you stay faithful to our Savior during this season, it’s important to remember, Jesus shows us how to respond to the hard things because Christmas is not exempt from the hard things.

 To this you were called, because Christ suffered for you, leaving you an example, that you should follow in his steps.
 “He committed no sin, and no deceit was found in His mouth.”
 When they hurled their insults at Him, He did not retaliate; when He suffered, He made no threats.
 Instead, He entrusted Himself to Him who judges justly.
 “He himself bore our sins” in His body on the cross, so that we might die to sins and live for righteousness; “by His wounds you have been healed.”
 For “you were like sheep going astray,” but now you have returned to the Shepherd and Overseer of your souls.